mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 high–stakes speculative trade in restricted items or take a job they know is going to be trouble.
-Some crews may cross the line into illegal activity ranging from the relatively minor such as smuggling (the ‘small package trade’) or trafficking in illegal but not very harmful items all the way through to outright piracy.
-The majority of pirates are not career buccaneers but are ‘ethically challenged merchants’ who cross the line between legitimate commerce and piracy when it suits them.
+Some crews may cross the line into illegal activity ranging from the relatively minor such as smuggling (the 'small package trade') or trafficking in illegal but not very harmful items all the way through to outright piracy.
+The majority of pirates are not career buccaneers but are 'ethically challenged merchants' who cross the line between legitimate commerce and piracy when it suits them.
 Free Traders tend to frequent backwater ports where the markets are not sewn up by the big shipping lines.
-These can be dangerous places so crews are usually made up of clued–up and ‘handy’ individuals.
+These can be dangerous places so crews are usually made up of clued–up and 'handy' individuals.
 Armament (personal and ship–mounted) is common, as is a willingness to use it at need.
 This does not mean that all Free Trader crews are down–at–heel